muhd-ameen/Commity/README.md

 🧠 Generating commit message with AI...

 💬 Suggested commit message:
-"Add user authentication with JWT tokens"
+"🐛 Fix authentication validation and error handling"

 ?
 What would you like to do?
 (Use arrow keys)
 ❯ Yes, use this message